| Filing An Unemployment Appeal |

 basis for your appeal to the Appeals Division, or use the appeal form on the

-You may file in person at any Job Center or at any Appeals Division office,
+American Job Center or at any Appeals Division office, by mail or by fax.

 Preparing Your Case